Telegram

 Wire up a Telegram agent and control access.

-Telegram is the first messenger interface Koda ships with.
-It pairs cleanly with the runtime — users DM an agent bot, the handler normalises the message into a runtime request, the task executes, and the reply streams back in the same chat.
+Telegram is Koda's production pilot channel.
+It pairs cleanly with the runtime and the channel gateway: approved identities DM or mention an agent bot, the gateway evaluates the sender before enqueue, the handler normalises the message into a runtime request, the task executes, and the reply returns in the same chat.

 What you get

-- A one-to-one chat interface per agent.
-Users DM the bot; the bot replies.
+- A one-to-one or group-mentioned chat interface per agent.
+Users DM the bot or mention it in an approved group; the bot replies.

 - Full runtime trace for every Telegram message.
 The dashboard shows the same transcript an operator sees, plus the tool calls and memory writes underneath.